PriyankaSPawar/Final_Poject_Travel-and-Relocation-Dashboard/README.md

 - **Jupyter Notebook** (optional for data exploration)

 ## Project Structure
-/data: Contains the datasets used in the project.
+- /data: Contains the datasets used in the project.

-/notebooks: Jupyter notebooks for data cleaning and analysis.
+- /notebooks: Jupyter notebooks for data cleaning and analysis.

-/scripts: Python scripts used for data processing.
+- /scripts: Python scripts used for data processing.

-/dashboards: Tableau files used to create the dashboards.
+- /dashboards: Tableau files used to create the dashboards.

-README.md: Project documentation.
+- README.md: Project documentation.

 ## Project Contributors
-**- Priyanka Pawar**
+- **Priyanka Pawar**

-**- Julia Keller**
+- **Julia Keller**

 ## Future Scope
 - **Expansion of Parameters**: Incorporating additional parameters such as more environmental factors, more languages, more cities.